 Where: Cabin John & Wheaton Regional Parks | Bethesda & Wheaton, MD

 Hop on board the Halloween Trains!
-Cabin John and Wheaton’s “Eye Spy” trains feature just enough “boo” power for kids age 8 and under (but families of all ages can enjoy them).
-Montgomery Parks’ Cabin John Miniature Train and Wheaton Train & Carousel will be dressed up as “Trainslyvania.”
-Both will run every Saturday and Sunday October 7-29.
+Great for families of all ages, Montgomery Parks’ Cabin John Miniature Train and the Wheaton Miniature Train will take a ride through “Trainslyvania.”
+They’ll run every Saturday and Sunday October 6-28.
 Purchase tickets online starting October 1.

 Where: Six Flags America | Upper Marlboro, MD